2sic/2sxc-docs/2sxc Docs Generator/basics/browser/index.md

 <img src="../../shared/app/assets/app-browser.png" class="full-width">

-Note that everything green in the image can be customized.
+Everything that's green in the image can be customized.

 ## Standard CSS and JS Libraries and Frameworks